 Other psychotherapies can help you to explore your depression by looking at your relationships or what has happened to you in the past.

 Some counselling and psychotherapy services will see you more quickly if you have recently had a baby.
-Ask your GP or public health nurse (health visitor) about services in your local area, or see the links below:
+Ask your GP or Health Visitor about services in your local area.

 If your symptoms haven’t improved with support or a talking therapy, your GP may prescribe medication.